ietf-wg-acme/acme/draft-ietf-acme-acme.md

 information about its account (e.g., to examine the "contact" or "certificates" fields), then it SHOULD do so by sending a POST request with an empty update.
 That is, it should send a JWS whose payload is trivial ({}).

+### Agreement to Terms of Service

+As described above, a client can indicate its agreement with a specific set of terms (referenced by URL) by indicating that URL in the "agreement" field of its registration object.

+If a client has not agreed to the server's terms of service and the server is unwilling to process a request without agreement, then it MUST return an error response with status code 403 (Forbidden) and type "urn:ietf:params:acme:error:agreementRequired".
+This response MUST include a Link header with link relation "terms-of-service" and the latest terms-of-service URL.

+If a client receives an "agreementRequired" error and is willing to agree to the terms of service referenced in the Link header, then it SHOULD update its registration with the new agreement URL and retry the original request.

+The "agreementRequired" error allows CAs to clearly express when agreement to terms is required, both for new registrations that have not agreed to any terms, and for existing registrations that may have agreed to an older version of the terms.
+If a CA makes a change to its terms of service or terms-of-service URL that does not require action by the client (e.g., simply moving the document to a different server), then it SHOULD simply update the agreement URL in existing registration objects.

 ### Account Key Roll-over